VilgotPloix/SharePasCher/README.md

 Don't download zip the project, you won't have the git repository. you have to git clone the url adress just given in the green button "Code".
 - open your terminal and write : git clone https...url of our git repository without anything else
-- write `cd Boutique_Gatinos` to go on the repository
+- write `cd Sharepascher` to go on the repository
 - write `bundle install`
 - write `rails db:create` to create the database
 - write `rails db:migrate` to run the routes & migrations